Get Started

 Free Testosterone Levels and HGH – Men with sub-optimal free testosterone often also have less than adequate levels of human growth hormone (HGH).
 Several peer-reviewed studies have concluded that when testosterone replacement therapy is prescribed for older men in combination with HGH therapy, greater improvements in body composition and muscle performance are experienced than when given either therapy alone.

-One such study concluded, “supplemental testosterone produced significant gains in total and appendicular lean mass, muscle strength, and aerobic endurance with significant reductions in whole-body and trunk fat.
+One study concluded, “supplemental testosterone produced significant gains in total and appendicular lean mass, muscle strength, and aerobic endurance with significant reductions in whole-body and trunk fat.
 Outcomes appeared to be further enhanced with HGH supplementation.”

 Free Testosterone Levels and Insulin – Medical researchers have found that low free testosterone levels are common in men with type 2 diabetes and, therefore, may be associated with insulin resistance.
 Such studies have concluded that free testosterone deficiency is common in men with diabetes, regardless of the type.
 This has led to an avenue of research that testosterone replacement may be a possible way to treat or prevent adult-onset diabetes in men.

 There can be a number of causes of low testosterone.
 Any disease, injury, or condition that negatively affects the testes could result in low testosterone.
-However, the most common cause of low testosterone, particularly in men over 40, is the normal decline in testosterone levels that occur as men age.
+However, the most common cause of low testosterone, particularly in men over 40, is the normal decline in testosterone levels that occurs as men age.

 Testosterone production starts in the womb.
-It continues through adolescence until it reaches its highest level at about the age of eighteen.
+It continues through adolescence until it reaches its highest level at about eighteen.
 In most men, their testosterone levels will stay at or pretty close to that maximum level through their 20s.
 Then, once you are over 30, your testosterone level will start on a steady downward slope.
 By the time you are over 40, most men will be feeling the negative impacts of low testosterone.

 If you are diagnosed with low testosterone, the safest and most effective treatment is testosterone replacement therapy.
 Testosterone replacement therapy is usually prescribed as a course of daily injections, usually for six months initially.
 The benefits of testosterone replacement therapy include: